ncatlab/nlab-content/pages/3760.md

 ## Presentations of monoids and other algebraic and categorical structures.

-The theory of group presentations generalisesto that of presentations of monoids and then to general [[rewriting]] systems.
+The theory of group presentations generalises to that of presentations of monoids and then to general [[rewriting]] systems.